ESMValGroup/ESMValTool_Tutorial/_extras/glossary.md

 - **CMOR**: CMOR stands for [*Climate Model Output Rewriter* library](https://pcmdi.github.io/cmor-site/index.html).
 It comprises a set of C-based functions, with bindings to both Python and FORTRAN 90, that can be used to produce CF-compliant NetCDF files that fulfill the requirements of many of the climate community's standard model experiments.

-- **dataset**: Refers to the model that was used to simulate the data, e.g. HadGEM2-ES)
+- **dataset**: In a recipe, dataset refers to the name of the model or observation data, e.g. HadGEM2-ES

 - **diagnostic**: A diagnostic script is the last step in a recipe to convert the pre-processed input data to the desired output like plots or NetCDF files.